azavea/nasa-hyperspectral/docs/arch/v1/README.md

 ## Arch Draft v1

+_The goal of this document is not to propose an architecture, but to describe an assumption that we can follow towards bulding it.
+In the end of this document you can find a bit premature diagram that we can try to achieve.
+It may be the case that it is not viable._

 ### Context

-The goal of this projec is to _develop hyperspectral imagery processing pipeline_ with the following requirements (Part 4.
+The goal of this project is to _develop hyperspectral imagery processing pipeline_ with the following requirements (Part 4.
 Phase II Work Plan, Develop Imagery Processing Pipeline):
 * Develop Workflow Configuration (declarative workflow configuration)
 * Develop New Scene Analysis (processing of new hyperspectral imagery as it becomes available in response to an external event)
 * Develop On-Demand Analysis (on demand analysis of a desired type, analysis here is oil spill detetion, tree mortality)